timjogorman/RicherEventDescription/guidelines.md

 condition, but at the same time, it could easily lead to additional complications.

-This usage is a red herring, as this ``at the same time'' is simply a turn of phrase used to separate opposing statements, rather than indicating a worthwhile temporal link.
+This usage is a red herring, as this "at the same time" is simply a turn of phrase used to separate opposing statements, rather than indicating a worthwhile temporal link.